Aishat-Akinyemi/reified-nft-tutorial/Tutorial.md

 ```

 This file contains the definition of the interfaces relating to our project.
 We imported some of the interfaces in this step, we would use the rest in the coming steps.
-Upon completing this step, your project should be similar to what can be found here [branch 4].
+Upon completing this step, your project should be similar to what can be  [found here](https://github.com/cudos-examples/reified-nfts/tree/Step-04).

 ## Step 05 Creating the components for Minting NFTs